Monstera Thai Constellation - The Ultimate Care Guide (and how not to kill them)

 Light is another area the Monstera Thai Constellation differs from their all-green buddies.
 Variegated plants in general need to work harder to photosynthesize.
 Yep, that rather important 'vital for life' requirement.
 Since light is a biggie for photosynthesis, your Thai needs more of it than the all-green Monstera to maintain those variegated leaves, especially ones with bigger variegated sections.

-Go for a position with plenty of bright light.
+Go for a position with plenty of bright, indirect light.
 Remember the variegated sections lack chlorophyll (otherwise they would be green), which means they can't absorb light and are more photo-sensitive.
-Low light is not recommended.
-Better to go for medium to bright light.
+Low to medium light is not recommended.
+Oh, and grow lights are your friend!

 Ideally that light should not be only from one direction though, as like their green cousin, they'll reach for the light and can become more leggy and less leafy in low light.
-If you can't help the stronger light from one direction, quarter turn your Thai about monthly and they should be sweet.
+If you can't help the stronger light from one direction, a supplementary grow like like a Sansi bulb in a floor lamp is a great solution.

 Unlike some highly-variegated plants though, the Thai can handle some direct sunlight.
 Especially the greener more speckled and freckled leaves without big white patches.
 Those big white patches though?
 I'd keep clear of direct sun for fear of sunburn.
 Dappled, moving light is always better and morning sun or winter sun is better than the more intense afternoon or summer sun.